ssyarlag/election-blog/content/post/2024-11-07-post-election-reflection/index.md

 Additional data from Politico and Wall Street Journal for Maine and Nebraska District 2 added to test dataset to enable lagged predictions

+2024 Popular Vote Totals by State

 Economic Data

-FRED Data from St. Louis FRED (appended with data from BEA and Brookings for 2023 GDP growth and Unemployment Figures)
+FRED Data from St. Louis FRED (appended with data from BEA and Brookings for 2024 GDP growth and Unemployment Figures)

 Grants Data from Kriner and Reeves (2015) replication data